MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 ### -ParentProcess

-New Processes must be based on an existing {rocess.
-This can be one of the built in Processes names or the name of a user defined process.
+New Processes must be based on an existing process.
+This can be one of the built in process names or the name of a user defined process.
 The names should tab-complete.

 ```yaml
 Type: String